LaunchAcademy/factory_bot_book_club/README.md

 ###[Lists](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#building-or-creating-multiple-records) of Objects

 Now, so far our book club tests have only had a couple of members, but maybe we want to test a more realistic scenario wherein our book club has 15 members, 3 of whom are club leaders.
-Factory Girl can help us do this pretty easily with `create_list`.
+Factory Bot can help us do this pretty easily with `create_list`.
 Here's how it might look:

 ```
 feature "view a book club's members" do
   scenario 'see all members of a particular book club' do
-    book_club = FactoryGirl.create(:book_club)
+    book_club = FactoryBot.create(:book_club)
-    members = FactoryGirl.create_list(:member, 12, book_club: book_club)
+    members = FactoryBot.create_list(:member, 12, book_club: book_club)
-    leaders = FactoryGirl.create_list(:club_leader, 3, book_club: book_club)
+    leaders = FactoryBot.create_list(:club_leader, 3, book_club: book_club)

     visit "/book_clubs/#{book_club.id}"